qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

 =================================================================
-In the Rabi experiment we apply a pulse at the frequency of the qubit and scan its amplitude to find the amplitude that creates a rotation f a desired angle.
+In the Rabi experiment we apply a pulse at the frequency of the qubit and scan its amplitude to find the amplitude that creates a rotation of a desired angle.
 We do this with the calibration experiment ``RoughXSXAmplitudeCal``.
 This is a specialization of the ``Rabi`` experiment that will update the calibrations for both the ``X`` pulse and the ``SX`` pulse using a single experiment.